Afghanistan gives NYT reporter 24 hours to leave country

 “There are people in the government of Afghanistan trying to somehow keep the international community out of the picture of the elections in Afghanistan.”

-Washington condemned the Afghan government’s handling of the situation and called on authorities to reverse the decision.
+Washington criticised the Afghan government’s handling of the situation late on Tuesday, before the Attorney General’s statement.

-“This is a significant step backward for the freedom of expression in Afghanistan that may well be unprecedented there,” State Department spokeswoman Marie Harf told a daily press briefing.
-“We urge the government of Afghanistan to reverse this decision.”
+“We are deeply disturbed by the actions of the Afghan attorney general ... and urge the Afghan government to respect fundamental freedoms of expression and expression of the press,” Marie Harf, a deputy State Department spokeswoman, told a news briefing in Washington.

 While Afghanistan’s press has generally operated freely, the country has become more dangerous for both journalists and aid workers to operate.